 Through the examination and discussion of young-adult craft techniques and published excerpts and essays, this class will analyze successful tools used to create the unique tone and momentum found in young adult literature.
 Reading recommendations and writing prompts will also be provided.

-Structural elements such as character, plot, point of view, and conflict will be discussed in addition to stylistic elements such as voice, pacing, authenticity, and writing with a sense of urgency.
-We will discuss essays and novel chapters written by published writers, which you will receive ahead of time; however, our primary focus will be the student submissions.
-By studying the technical elements of storytelling, this course aims to help students become more incisive readers, more effective critics of Y.A. fiction, and more confident creative writers.
+Structural elements such as character, plot, point of view, and conflict will be discussed, in addition to stylistic elements such as voice, pacing, authenticity, and writing with a sense of urgency.
+We will discuss essays and novel chapters written by published writers — which you will receive ahead of time; however, our primary focus will be the student submissions.
+By studying the technical elements of storytelling, this course aims to help students become more incisive readers, more effective critics of young-adult fiction, and more confident creative writers.

 • This workshop is open to all levels on a first-come, first-served basis and requires no advance submission.
 Previous participants are welcome to enroll, though please note that we may utilize excerpts and essays used in previous classes.

 • The cost is $550.
-A deposit of $100 is required to register, with the balance due by December 1.
+A deposit of $100 is required to register.
 Registration is now open.

-• Each confirmed participant will submit one original piece of young-adult fiction, either a short story or the first chapter of a novel (up to eighteen pages double spaced), by December 1st.
+• Each confirmed participant will submit one original piece of young-adult fiction, either a short story or the first chapter of a novel (up to eighteen pages double spaced).
 All students are expected to read submissions, along with other works assigned by the instructor, in advance of the workshop.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.